-This report covers DyStar's global operations This report is prepared in accordance with the for the financial year January 2018 to December GRI Standards: Core option.
-The GRI Standards 2018, inclusive of all GRI-specific disclosures.
-It provide the principles and disclosures required contains performance data for all production by organizations to report their economic, environmental, and social performance and sites, warehouses, offices and laboratories that are either owned or operated by DyStar.
-The impacts.
-DyStar applies the GRI's principles in previous and most recent report was the FY2017 defining report content and quality, as set out by Sustainability Performance Report.
-DyStar reports the GRI Standards.
-Readers may refer to the full on an annual basis and there have been no GRI Standards Index at the end of this report for significant changes observed between reporting an overview of the company's approach in this
+This report covers DyStar's global operations for the financial year January 2018 to December 2018, inclusive of all GRI-specific disclosures.
+It contains performance data for all production sites, warehouses, offices and laboratories that are either owned or operated by DyStar.
+The previous and most recent report was the FY2017 Sustainability Performance Report.
+DyStar reports on an annual basis and there have been no significant changes observed between reporting years.